Bira/octopus-carnival/_posts/2026-02-10-wir-dscc-hazards.md

 a Level 8 Obstacle.

 PCs can notice the corpses are animated with Perception or Religion.
-The pile makes opportunity attacks against any character who steps adjacent to it - roll Initiative for it after the first such attack.
+The pile makes opportunity attacks that damage and grab against any character who steps adjacent to it.
+Roll Initiative for it after the first such attack.
 On its turn, it will try to pull any grabbed victims into itself, dealing the same damage as the initial attack and inflicting ongoing 10 necrotic damage while the victims remain inside.

 A PC can choose to make an Acrobatics test when they step adjacent to the pile to avoid the opportunity attack.
 They can disable it either by good old